 - 1. Detect first case of VISA/VRSA when it occurs in West Virginia. - 2.
-Detect secondary cases of VISA/VRSA colonization or infection. - 3.
-Characterize persons with VISA/VRSA, including medical history, underlying disease, and risk factors (including breaks in skin integrity, previous hospitalization, and previous antibiotic use).
+Detect secondary cases of VISA/VRSA colonization or infection, if they occur in West Virginia.

+Characterize persons with VISA/VRSA, including medical history, underlying disease, and risk factors (including breaks in skin integrity and previous hospitalization and previous antibiotic use).